maerics/rand/README.md

 Flags:
-  -a, --base64         print random bytes encoded as Base64 -b, --binary         print random bytes directly without formatting -h, --help           help for rand
+  -a, --base64         print random bytes encoded as Base64 -b, --binary         print random bytes directly without formatting or trailing newline -h, --help           help for rand
   -n, --omit-newline   do not print the trailing newline character -s, --seed string    seed value as a decimal 64bit integer using an insecure random source